-One of the benefits of using a Mac is that it gives you the choice of either running macOS on its own, or installing Windows for those occasions when you need to run Windows-only apps and games.
+Prior to the launch of the M1 Macs in November 2020 one of the benefits of using a Mac was that you had the choice of either running macOS on its own, or installing Windows for those occasions when you need to run Windows-only apps and games.

 Which Macs can run Windows?

 This depends on the version of Windows you're trying to install, if you want to run Windows 10 any Mac with an Intel processor since late 2012 should support it.